 PHACS Puerto Rico Hurricane Relief

-Thank you for the overwhelming support of our Puerto Rico relief effort!
+We are grateful for the overwhelming support of our Puerto Rico relief effort in 2017.

 In the wake of the devastation caused by Hurricane Maria in September 2017, PHACS received an urgent request for supplies by our clinics in San Juan.
 In November 2017, our Harvard team packaged 2,600 pounds and 94 boxes worth of of supplies and brought it to JetBlue's cargo facility at Boston Logan airport, and JetBlue then shipped everything for free to our clinics in San Juan.
 We are so grateful to JetBlue for their generosity in delivering these supplies to our PHACS families, and to our PHACS community for donating nearly 2,000 items via our Amazon registry to families affected by Hurricane Maria.